 Why is Dropshipping Risky for eBay?

 On the other hand, and that is exactly the reason for eBay’s announcement, it is a risky game.
 When a drop shipping seller is not able to fulfill its order, he would tend to try to get away from the potential damage by asking the customer to cancel their orders.
-Moreover, dropshippers are looking for ways to get to the first place in eBay’s search results with their keywords using various methods which are against eBay’s policies and sometimes eBay can consider it as a fraud.
+Moreover, dropshippers are looking for ways to get to the first place in eBay’s search results with their keywords using various methods that are against eBay’s policies, and sometimes eBay can consider it as a fraud.

 Last, there is the buyer him/herself – which absurdly was not yet part of the discussion.
 Would you go back to an online store after purchasing anything for yourself or your friend if the store doesn’t fulfill the order at all?
 Wrong (“similar”) item sent to you?
 Or the item didn’t fit the description?
 Probably not, and that is exactly what eBay is trying to prevent.

 We tend to forget that the buyer that purchases from us, is likely to purchase more from other sellers as well, and eBay as the middleman has to put the buyer’s needs always as the top priority.
 The customer, as you know, is always right.